anyscale/madewithml.github.io/docs/courses/mlops/experiment-tracking.md

 ## Application

-We'll start by initializing all the required arguments for our experiment and setting up an empty directory where all of our experiment will be stored.
+We'll start by initializing all the required arguments for our experiment.
 ```python linenums="1"
 from argparse import Namespace
 import mlflow